maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 Consider a simplified setting where land is zoned for either detached houses or six-storey apartments; developers can build houses on house-zoned _or_ apartment-zoned land, and can build apartments only on apartment-zoned land.
 Upzoning means reallocating a parcel from house-zoning to apartment-zoning.
-This makes apartment-zoned land more abundant and hence cheaper, while house-zoned land becomes scarcer and more expensive.
+This makes apartment-zoned land more abundant and hence cheaper (Figure 1b), while house-zoned land becomes scarcer and more expensive (Figure 1a).
-Since land is an input into housing, upzoning makes apartments cheaper and houses more expensive.
-(See [here](https://michaelwiebe.com/blog/2025/07/land_model) for a full writeup.)
+Since land is an input into housing, upzoning makes apartments cheaper and houses more expensive.[^ge_logic] (See [here](https://michaelwiebe.com/blog/2025/07/land_model) for a full writeup.)

 ![](https://michaelwiebe.com/assets/condon/two_sector_housing.png){:width="100%"}

-Condon does get one thing right: the upzoned parcel itself increases in value as it switches markets.
+Condon does get one thing right: the upzoned parcel itself increases in value as it switches markets (from $$P_1^H$$ to $$P_2^A$$).
 But this 'own-parcel effect' is irrelevant for evaluating upzoning.
 Developers make decisions based on the market-wide price, not the price of a single parcel.
 Upzoning reduces costs for apartment-developers, because it reduces the price of apartment-zoned land.